Amazing Sunset Cruises in Naples & Marco Island

 Marco Island Princess: An Iconic Sunset Experience

 She’s a beauty.
 The Marco Island Princess is 90 feet of luxury yacht that is Coast Guard-certified for 149 passengers.
 The Admiral’s Sunset Dinner Cruise features a bountiful buffet, plus two full-service cash bars.
 All the food is prepared fresh on board.
 (You can also take the excursion sans dinner.)
 Choose between the climate-controlled comfort of the indoor salon or the wind-in-your hair experience of the upper deck — or roam between both.
 Independently run by Sunshine Tours & Charters, which has been providing tours on Marco Island since 1984, this Princess embarks from Rose Marina, which is five minutes away from anywhere on the island.

 Walk the Plank with Black Pearl Pirate Tours

-Ahoy, maties — climb aboard the Black Pearl for a pirate-themed, adults-only, 90-minute trek through the waters around Marco Island.
+Ahoy, maties — climb aboard the Black Pearl for a pirate-themed, 90-minute trek through the waters around Marco Island.
 Let hearty rum drinks, music (courtesy of an onboard DJ), singing and dancing accompany your sunset-viewing.
 Pirate-clad crew members keep the party going — or you can find a cozy seat away from the revelry and gaze out over the Gulf.
 The Black Pearl pirate ship, custom-built in Maryland in 2009, is 60 feet long with a 20-foot beam.
 It’ll hold 78 buckos looking to have themselves a swashbucklin’ good time.
 The Black Pearl embarks from a marina on the northern end of Marco Island.

 Ready for more twilight bliss on Florida’s Paradise Coast?
 Experience sunset on Naples Pier – and keep an eye out for the green flash!